dkyanakiev/vaul7y/docs/local-setup.md

 ```
     * Note: This requires Vault tokent to be set in order to be able to write to Vault

-3. Configure the env variables required to auth to vault
+3. Configure the env variables required to auth to vault or `.vaul7y.yaml` in your home directory

 4. Make sure to set
 `VAULTY_LOG_FILE` env variable and point to a file, to log to a file